OdongoWaga/Courses-App/README.md

 # Courses-App
 React Native Courses App

 React native app showcasing Navigation, use of animations, fetching data from Contentful API using Graphql.
 Built with Styled Components.
-Data and name displayed fetched at random from UI faces API
+Data and name displayed fetched at random from UI faces API.
+Use Lottie Animation for Log In Animation.
+Used Firebase for authorisation.